 Which expenses should be taken into consideration when developing with WordPress?

 Building a website is always a project that requires a certain investment in hiring an expert team.
+This means most of the project cost comes from the actual work costs.
 Alongside the development of the site, there are also certain running costs that should be budgeted.

 Plugins and licensing fees